safe-global/safe-docs/safe-core-sdk/onramp-kit/reference/MoneriumPack.md

 ## Install dependencies

-To use the `MoneriumPack`, you need to install the monerium SDK in addition to the `@safe-global/onramp-kit` package.
+To use the `MoneriumPack`, you need to install the Monerium SDK in addition to the `@safe-global/onramp-kit` package.

 ```bash
 yarn add @safe-global/onramp-kit @monerium/sdk